 Industry insiders have long regarded the wines of Tasmania as exceptional.
 Excelling in cool-climate varietals like riesling and pinot noir, for wine-loving travellers it’s an enticing place to investigate.
-In partnership with Spirit of Tasmania, here we look at one particularly fine example – Pooley Wines.
+Here we look at one particularly fine example – Pooley Wines.
 Now led by third-generation Anna Pooley, this is a Tasmanian winery that’s gone from strength to strength.

 Words Winsor Dobbin